Soda Fountain Margin: How Much a Free Refill Actually Costs You

 If you skip the branded BIB and run a proprietary or store-brand syrup at $40 a box: $0.17 syrup cost.
 Add the same disposable + CO2 stack and you are at $0.40 per drink, an 11% pour cost, $3.10 contribution margin.

-That is why concepts that own their drink mix (the regional chains, the burger spots with their own root beer, the quick-service that runs Polar or Faygo or some weird local) print money on beverages.
+That’s why concepts that own their drink mix print money on beverages.
+Think regional chains, the burger spots with their own root beer, the quick-service that runs Polar or Faygo or some weird local.
 The brand cola is paying for marketing.
 The math is paying for everything else.

 Where the ice math hides margin #